What is Liquidation?

+Liquidation is often a very good option for a director.
 Being a director of an insolvent company is stressful and worrying.
 A director will be facing pressure from employees, shareholders, the bank and creditors.
-A liquidation, as a part of a planned restructuring, will often:
+A liquidation will often:

 - Help protect a director from Insolvent Trading;

 - Help protect a director from personal liability for tax debts that might result from a Director Penalty Notice from the ATO – this is a complicated area so check out the page on DPNs.

 - Relieve a director’s worry and stress by legally bringing the affairs of the old-company to a close.

 Even if the company is solvent, the company and its directors may still consider liquidating it for tax benefits.
 There are different types of liquidation for these circumstances.